Jsf0000/charms/README.md

 Mysql-charm

-  - Has the advance code for more taks with mysql, but the result wasn't success.
+  - Has the advance code for more tasks with mysql, but the result wasn't success.